-Studies show that each year in the United States, persons over 65 years old sustain 220,000 hip fractures as a result of falling.
+Studies show that each year in the United States, persons over 65 years old sustain 220,000 hip fractures.
 Approximately 25% of these falls result in limited mobility or severe fear of falling.
 Even more shocking is that one study found that 50% of seniors who are hospitalized for a fall-related injury are never discharged to their home due to further issues and complications – one being the loss of mobility.

 4. Parkinson’s Disease

 Parkinson’s disease is a brain disorder that causes stiffness, shakiness, and difficulty with balance, walking, and coordination.
 People with this condition usually see their symptoms progress slowly over time as they find it increasingly difficult to walk and talk.

 Parkinson’s disease has a direct impact on motor control and mobility.
 Even with proper medical treatment, the condition is progressive and eventually lands many once mobile people in wheelchairs.
 In addition to a loss of mobility, Parkinson’s can also strip seniors of their personal autonomy when it comes to a variety of different activities, making this condition particularly devastating to deal with.

 Cognitive disorders such as Huntington’s, Alzheimer’s, and dementia affect more than just the mind.
 They can also cause challenges with mobility in seniors.
 Seniors may have difficulty navigating stairs, avoiding falling hazards, and even accomplishing everyday tasks like eating and showering.

 Cognitive disorders can affect mobility so much that many elderly individuals with dementia or Alzheimer’s must have a caregiver or live in an assisted-living home.
 Furthermore, studies show that elderly individuals with cognitive issues are at an increased risk of falling and mobility loss when compared to cognitively healthy seniors.

 Find Solutions to Elderly Mobility Loss Today